 - a.
-Anyone may report a violation of the Code of Conduct by contacting the Dean of Students at 828-689-1253.
+Anyone may report a violation of the Code of Conduct by contacting the Assistant Dean of Students at 828-689-1744 or by emailing: residence-life@mhu.edu.
 Normally, the person reporting the violation will be asked to submit a written report.
 The report should be a brief written statement citing the section of the code allegedly violated and providing a summary of the facts deemed to constitute a violation.
 Reports should be submitted as soon as possible after the event takes place.
 The university reserves the right to take action against an individual for violating the Code of Conduct regardless of how much time has passed since the incident. - b.
-Anonymous reports may be made by calling Campus Security at 828-689-1230.
+Anonymous reports may be made by calling Campus Security at 828-689-1230 or through utilizing the anonymous tip line on the MHU website.